anamorai/Weatherforecast/README.md

 * Has a dashboard with form inputs.
 * Allows a user to search for a city and then see the current weather conditions for that city.
-* Allows a user to view future weather conditions for that city and are presented with a 5-day forecast that displays
+* Allows a user to view future weather conditions for that city and are presented with a 5-day forecast
 * Allows a user to click on a city in the search history and are again presented with current and future conditions for that city

 ## Installation